viochris/movie-recommendation-svd/README.md

 Putting the whole pipeline together, this project set out to solve two concrete problems: a large, unpersonalized catalog that costs engagement, and a sparse, noisy rating dataset that makes a naive similarity approach unreliable.
 The SVD-based collaborative filtering pipeline built here addresses both directly.
 It learns latent taste factors purely from the rating matrix, which lets it rank the entire unwatched catalog for any given user instead of falling back on a generic popularity list, and it does so on top of a manually audited dataset where duplicate movie IDs were resolved against external IMDb/TMDb identifiers first, so the model is learning from a clean signal rather than a fragmented one.

 The numbers back this up in a measurable way.
-The baseline SVD model already reached an RMSE of about 0.87 on both cross-validation and the held-out test set, meaning its predicted ratings land, on average, well under one star away from the true rating on a 0.5 to 5.0 scale.
-Hyperparameter tuning via GridSearchCV then pushed that further, improving the held-out test RMSE to 0.8726 and MAE to 0.6704, alongside a noticeably higher FCP of 0.6701 compared to the baseline's 0.6583, meaning the tuned model is also better at correctly ranking which of two movies a user would prefer, not just at predicting individual scores accurately.
+RMSE and MAE both improved on cross-validation, the two metrics the grid search was actually optimized against, and all three tracked metrics, RMSE, MAE, and FCP, improved on the held-out test set: RMSE from 0.8804 to 0.8726, MAE from 0.6763 to 0.6704, and FCP from 0.6583 to 0.6701, confirming the tuned model is also better at correctly ranking which of two movies a user would prefer, not just at predicting individual scores accurately.

 That said, this is a solution to the two problems above specifically, not a complete, production-ready recommender.
 It still has real, honest gaps.
 The model has no way to score a movie or a user it has never seen a rating for, since it learns exclusively from historical `(userId, movieId, rating)` triples and ignores genre, tag, and other metadata that's already sitting in the dataset.
 The tuning process also only searched a fixed grid of 36 combinations rather than a continuous space, so "best hyperparameters" here means best within that grid, not a guaranteed global optimum.
 And the entire system currently lives inside a notebook, with no API or interface to query it interactively.
 The sections immediately below go through each of these gaps in detail, and lay out concrete next steps for closing them, starting with the ones that would matter most for turning this from a working notebook into something closer to a real product.